 STEVENSON, Alice Margaret (née Adams).
 Sheldon, Warwickshire 26.12.
-1875 — 11.5.1957.
+1875 — Dublin 11.5.1957.
 British Missionary and Indologist.
-Educated at The Ladies’ College in Jersey, at Somerville College, Oxford, and at Trinity College, Dublin.
+Educated at The Ladies’ College in Jersey, studies at Somerville College, Oxford, and at Trinity College, Dublin.
 In 1899 Honour, School of Jurisprudence, Oxford.
-In 1900 went to India as missionary, in 1906 married with —> J. S. S. Worked in Ahmedabad ad other locations in Gujarat, until 1924.
+In 1900 went to India as missionary, in 1906 married with —> John Sinclair St. Worked in Ahmedabad ad other locations in Gujarat, until 1924.
 M.A.
 1905 Dublin.
 Sc.D.
 1911 Dublin.
 M.A.
 1920 Oxford (when the degree became available for women).

 Publications: Notes on Modern Jainism.
 125 p.
 Oxford 1910; The Heart of Jainism.
 336 p.
-L. 1915; “Jainism”, ERE 19??.
+L. 1915; several articles on Jainismin E.R.E.

 – First steps in Gujarati.
 8+161 p.
 1913

-– The Rites of the Twice-Born.
-24+474 p.
-Oxford 1920; Without the Pale.
+– Without the Pale: the Life Story of an Outcaste.
 11+89 p.
 5 pl.
 The Religious Life of India.
 1930 (the Ḍheḍs of Gujarat).

-– children’s books etc.
+– Children’s books, etc.

-Sources: Who Was Who 1951–1960.
+Sources: Who Was Who 1951–1960; stray notes in Internet.

 Last Updated on 2 months by Admin